chenasraf/aardwolf/Spellbook/README.md

 1. This replaces your regular spells command.
 Use one of sp, spe, spel, spell, spells aliases to load the spell list into a floating window.
+1. Click a spell to cast it.
+You must have an active target as the cast command will be immediately sent to the world.
 1. You can move & resize the window as you wish
 1. Adding any modifier to the spells command will use the regular spell output.
 This is useful for one-time lookups of the next spells, or spells in a certain level range.